theiagen/mycosnp-wdl/README.md

 <br/>

 ### wf_mycosnp_tree.wdl
-This workflow reconstructs an IQ-TREE SNP phylogenetic tree that incorporates representative genomes of Clade1-Clade5 *C. auris*.
+`mycosnp_tree` is a Terra set-level workflow reconstructs an IQ-TREE SNP phylogenetic tree that incorporates representative genomes of Clade1-Clade5 *C. auris*.
 VCF data generated from [wf_mycosnp_variants.wdl](#wf_mycosnp_variantswdl) are used as inputs.

 #### Inputs